engrit-illinois/Test-AdDnsOverTime/README.md

 If specified, the background color to apply to IPs printed to the console if they match none of the queries supplied by `-IpRanges`.
 Has no effect if `-IpRanges` is not specified.

-### -Abbreviate [int]
+### -TruncateTo [int]
 Optional integer.
-If specified, the console output will attempt to abbreviate the computer names and IPs to a number of characters equal to the given integer value.
+If specified, the console output will attempt to truncate the computer names and IPs to a number of characters equal to the given integer value.
 Has no effect on CSV output.
-The abbreviation is implmented such that only the last `-Abbreviate` characters of the given computer names and resulting IPs are displayed.
+By default, the computer names and IPs are truncated such that only the last `-TruncateTo` characters are displayed.
+This can be reveresed with the `-ReverseTruncationFor...` parameters.
-Useful in combination with the color values of `-IpRanges`, when you care about fitting more computers on screen and which IP range they respond to, moreso than what the actual IPs are.
+Useful in combination with the color values of `-IpRanges`, when you care mostly about fitting more computers on screen and which IP range they respond to, moreso than what the actual IPs are.
 Recommended value: `3`.

+### ReverseTruncationForComputers
+Optional switch.
+If specified, the computer names are truncated such that only the _first_ `-TruncateTo` characters are displayed.

+### ReverseTruncationForIps
+Optional switch.
+If specified, the IPs are truncated such that only the _first_ `-TruncateTo` characters are displayed.

 ### -LogDir [string]
 Optional string.